792401/test-automation/bugs.md

 ##### Actual results
 1. Removing a user takes 2000ms to reflect in the UI
+Note: Besides the bad UX, this also exceeds the performance SLA of 500ms
 ______________________________________________________________________________________
 #### 3. No email validation